And The Best RV For Full-Time Living IS…

-- Stationary not traveling
+- Stationary not traveling.

-- Full time traveling
+- Full time traveling.

-- Occasionally traveling
+- Occasionally traveling.

-- Travel 1/2 the year, stationary 1/2 the year
+- Travel 1/2 the year, parked 1/2 the year.

 Why Are These Factors Important?

-Even More To Consider!
+Even More To Consider In A Livable RV!

-But if you can't connect to power where you are, you might need solar and/or a generator so you can use your air conditioner, microwave, or other appliances.
+But if you can't connect to power where you are, you might need solar and a generator to use your air conditioner, microwave, or other appliances.

-Then you must decide if it's best to have an on-board generator or a portable generator.
-Portables can be stolen, while an on-board generator in a Class A motorhome or a fifth wheel cannot.
+Then you must decide if it's best to have an on-board generator or a portable RV generator.
+Portables can be stolen, while an on-board generator in a Class A motorhome, Class C RV, or a fifth wheel cannot.

 On-board generator access is as easy as the push of a button.
 Portables must be outside and turned on outside unless it has a remote.

 You may not yet know how you want to RV, but the more of an idea you have, your chances of picking the right RV package are much better.

-RV Floor Plans
+So Many RV Floor Plans

-This is a horrible way to choose which rig to purchase.
+Doing this is a horrible way to choose which rig to purchase.
 There are tons of other factors and features to consider with any floorplans.

-RV Compatibility Checklist:
+RV For Full-Time Living Compatibility Checklist:

 It's frustrating to try to cook, work on the computer, organize paperwork, put groceries away, etc.